Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 normal data, but this is expected as the anomalous data only has ~500 observations and the normal data has 1800.

-The plot that clarifies the situation is the plot of the distribution of the anomaly data.
+The following plots clarifies the situation.

 ``` r
 library(plotly)